gaverhae/misc/books/2015/pro-android-web-game-apps-2012/summary/Chapter5.md

 It's mostly a matter of style, but the event approach allows for multiple callbacks on the same event.

-## Custom Events
+## "One-Button Mouse" Events

 We want to build a single set of synthetic events to cover the differences between touch and click devices:

 - `down` covers `mousedown` and `touchstart`.
 The main difference here is that `touchstart` can have multiple locations in the case of a multi-touch screen.
+  In that case, we'll ignore all but the first listed location.
-- `up` covers `mouseup` and `touchend`, with the main difference being that `touchend` does not provide coordinates, so we have to track that.
+- `up` covers `mouseup` and `touchend`, with the main difference being that `touchend` does not provide coordinates, so we have to track the last move.
 - `move` covers `mousemove` and `touchmove`, but `mousemove` only when the button is pressed (i.e. we ignore hovering).